Support Pets – ESA Cats

 - Lower blood pressure

-- Help post-traumatic stress disorder (ptsd)
+- Help post-traumatic stress disorder (PTSD)

-- Help children with anxiety & ADHD
+- Help children with social and separation anxiety & ADHD

 - Offers exercise